Packaging

 - Package - Bundle everything into platform-specific formats

 For Apple, this produces an xcframework and SwiftPM package.
-For Android, this produces jniLibs and Kotlin sources ready to drop into your project.
+For Android, this produces jniLibs and Kotlin sources.
+For WASM, this produces an npm package with TypeScript bindings.

 Getting Started